BavoDebraekeleer/cheat-sheet/Quality Assurance/qa-general.md

 	- Scenario independence reduces defect risk.
 - Utilize Scenario Outlines for repetitive scenarios to avoid duplication, and to enhance test coverage.
 - Use consistent formatting and style.
-	- Standardize scenarion structures.
+	- Standardize scenario structures.
-	- Use a consistent tense - preferably the present tense in Gherkin.
+	- Use a consistent tense — preferably the present tense in Gherkin.

 *Bad example:* ![[Pasted image 20231206210135.png]] *Same example improved:* ![[Pasted image 20231206210228.png]]

 #### Writing Scenarios

+Focus on user behavior.
+Write what the user does, not how it is implemented and achieved by the system.
+For example, use `When they add the product ...` instead of `When they click an the add button ...`.
+So, don't give any technical details.

+Use descriptive and explicit language.
+Use past tense instead of future tense, by using actions that have already taken place (reflects, adjusts, generated).

+Use realistic examples between `".."`, for example, `"smartphone"` instead of `product`.

 ##### Happy Path